nautechsystems/nautilus_trader/README.md

 ## Versioning and releases

-NautilusTrader is currently targeting a weekly release schedule, occasionally there may be experimental or larger features which will delay a release by several weeks.
+NautilusTrader aims for a weekly release schedule.
+The introduction of experimental or larger features may delay a release by several weeks.

-The API is becoming more stable, however breaking changes are still possible between releases.
+The API is becoming more stable, but breaking changes may still occur between releases.
-Documentation of these changes in the release notes are made on a best-effort basis.
+We strive to document these changes in the release notes on a best-effort basis.

 ### Branches

-We aim to maintain a stable passing build on all branches.
+We strive to maintain a stable, passing build across all branches.

-- `master` branch will always reflect the source code for the latest released version
+- `master:` Reflects the source code for the latest released version
-- `nightly` branch may contain experimental features and is generally merged from `develop` branch daily, and also when required
+- `nightly:` Contains experimental features, merged from the `develop` branch daily or as needed
-- `develop` branch is normally very active with frequent commits and may contain experimental features
+- `develop:` Very active with frequent commits and may include experimental features

-The current roadmap has a goal of achieving a stable API for a `2.x` version (likely post Rust port).
+Our roadmap aims to achieve a stable API for version 2.x (likely post-Rust port).
-From this point we will follow a formal process for releases, with deprecation periods for any API changes.
-This enables us to maintain a maximum pace of development for now.
+Once we reach this milestone, we will implement a formal release process, including deprecation periods for any API changes.
+This approach allows us to maintain a rapid development pace for now.

 ## Makefile